MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 The implementation of all task and algorithms and the experiments are performed with Python 3.7.4 and all the libraries used are listed in requirements.txt.

 # Structure
 - run_experiment.py is the main file, used to run any experiments and initialises the main setting of the experiment, call the chosen algorithm and the write log files.
+It takes as argument a file json that is the output of the file gen_config.py.
 - wrapper.py contains the definition of all algorithms and the method wrapopt that  runs the main loop of the chosen algorithm.
 It is called by run_experiment.py.
 - my_logger.py defines all the functions needed to generate the files to store the data output by a run.
 It is called by run_experiment.py.
-- total_config.json
+- total_config.json allows defining the settings of the experiment and it has to be the argument of the file gen_config.py
-- gen_config.py
+- gen_config.py generates config file to run each algorithm with the parameters chosen in total_config.json given as an input.
 - mylib
 - Bayesian-Optimization.zip
 - sksparse.zip
 - skopt.zip